junxit/us-congress-bills-116/bill.md

 - **(g)** *Report by Committee on Equal Opportunities in Science and Engineering*
   - **(1)** *In general* As part of the first report required by section 36(e) of the Science and Engineering Equal Opportunities Act (42 U.S.C.
 1885c(e)) transmitted to Congress after the date of enactment of this Act, the Committee on Equal Opportunities in Science and Engineering shall include—
     - **(A)** a description of past and present policies and activities of the Foundation to encourage full participation of students in rural communities in science, mathematics, engineering, and computer science fields; and
-    - **(B)** an assessment of trends in participation of rural students in grades Pre–K through 12 in Foundation activities, and an assessment of the policies and activities of the Foundation, along with proposals for new strategies or the broadening of existing successful strategies towards facilitating the goals of this Act.
+    - **(B)** an assessment of trends in participation of rural students in grades Pre-K through 12 in Foundation activities, and an assessment of the policies and activities of the Foundation, along with proposals for new strategies or the broadening of existing successful strategies towards facilitating the goals of this Act.
   - **(2)** *Technical correction*
     - **(A)** *In general* Section 313 of the American Innovation and Competitiveness Act (Public Law 114–329) is amended by striking “Section 204(e) of the National Science Foundation Authorization Act of 1988” and inserting “Section 36(e) of the Science and Engineering Equal Opportunities Act”.
     - **(B)** *Applicability* The amendment made by paragraph (1) shall take effect as if included in the enactment of section 313 of the American Innovation and Competitiveness Act (Public Law 114–329).